 The etiology of peptic ulcer disease is multifactorial.
-It generally occurs when there is an imbalance between the aggressive agents and the protective factors of the digestive mucosa, as it then becomes more sensitive to acidity.
-Aggressive agents can be internal endogenous, such as hydrochloric acid and pepsin which are secreted by the stomach, or external exogenous, such as pathogenic bacteria.athogènes (Helicobacter pylori), chemicals, aspirin and other nonsteroidal anti-inflammatory drugs NSAIDs, stress, etc. Defense factors of the digestive lining include mucus, bicarbonate, blood flow, cell epithelial tissue, and prostaglandins, hormones found in the body.
-The most common causes of peptic ulcer disease are infection withtion à Helicobacter pylori (H. pylori) and the use of NSAIDs.
+It usually occurs when there is an imbalance between the aggressive agents and the protective factors of the digestive mucosa, as it then becomes more sensitive to acidity.
+Aggressive agents can be endogenous (internal), such as hydrochloric acid and pepsin which are secreted by the stomach, or exogenous (external), such as pathogenic bacteria (Helicobacter pylori), chemicals, aspirin and other nonsteroidal anti-inflammatory drugs (NSAIDs), stress, etc. Defense factors of the digestive lining include mucus, bicarbonate, blood flow, cellular tissue (epithelium), and prostaglandins, hormones found in the body.
+The most common causes of peptic ulcer disease are infection withHelicobacter pylori (H. pylori) and the use of NSAIDs.

-Medical treatment for peptic ulcer disease may include the use of antibiotics to kill the bacteria.ie H. pylori, when this is the cause of the problem, and the use of drugs to decrease the secretion of acid inside the stomach or duodenum.
-In rare cases, surgical treatment to reduce acid production may be used.tilisé.
+Medical treatment for peptic ulcer disease may include the use of antibiotics to kill the bacteriaH. pylori, when that is the cause of the problem, and using drugs to decrease the secretion of acid into the stomach or duodenum.
+In rare cases, surgical treatment to reduce acid production may be used.

 Studies do not show that a specific diet can promote healing or prevent recurrence of peptic ulcer disease.
 Thus, there is no specific therapeutic regimen for this disorder of the digestive tract.
-The goal of the nutritional approach is therefore to improve the well-being of the individual and to provide an adequate food intake, according to individual tolerance.elle.
+The goal of the nutritional approach is therefore to improve the well-being of the individual and to provide an adequate food intake, according to individual tolerance.

 - Consume spices according to individual tolerance.

 - Stop smoking, as this slows down the healing process of ulcers and increases the risk of recurrence.